MaxEnt Loss: Constrained Maximum Entropy for Calibration under Out-of-Distribution Shift: Additional Metrics and Results

 \textbf{Negative Log-likelihood (NLL)} \cite{hastie01statisticallearning}, also commonly known as CE loss in deep learning.
 Given a model's probabilities $P_i(y_k|x)$ and the ground truth targets $y_{k}$, the NLL is given as the mean value of the summation across all K classes: NLL $= -\frac{1}{N}\sum^{N}_{i=1} \sum^{K-1}_{k=0} y_k \log{P_i(y_k|x)}$.

-\textbf{Brier Score (BS)} is defined as the mean of squared differences between the ground truth one-hot vector and the predicted probabilities: BS $= \frac{1}{N}\sum^{N}_{i=1} \sum^{K}_{k=1} |y_k - P_i(y_k|x)|^2$.
-The Brier score (BS) is a simple yet important calibration metric which measures the quadratic difference between model calibration and refinement.
+\textbf{Brier Score (BS)} The Brier score \cite{Brier1950VERIFICATIONOF} (BS) is a simple yet important calibration metric which measures the quadratic difference between model calibration and refinement.
+Specifically, it is defined as the mean of squared differences between the ground truth one-hot vector and the predicted probabilities: BS $= \frac{1}{N}\sum^{N}_{i=1} \sum^{K}_{k=1} |y_k - P_i(y_k|x)|^2$.

 In general, classifiers with lower overall calibration scores are considered to be better calibrated.
 We show the additional results using other calibration metrics for Synthethic OOD in \cref{table:augmented_extra} and Wilds in \cref{table:wilds_extra}.
 For the NLL and Brier score, we show the errors of misclassified samples as proposed by \cite{mukhoti2020calibrating}.
 Apart from metrics, calibration behaviour can also be visualized (see \cref{fig:probabilty_densities}) with bin-strength plots and reliability diagrams \cite{NiculescuMizil2005PredictingGP}.
 For reliability diagrams, perfectly calibrated models will have accuracy bins that equal their confidence.